Attallah Shabazz: Since Nucleus

 In 2002, Prime Minister Said Musa of Belize asked Shabazz to serve as Ambassador-at-large to represent Belize internationally in perpetuity.

 When actor and activist Ossie Davis died in February 2005, Shabazz spoke at his funeral.
 She recalled the first sentence of the eulogy Davis had delivered at her father's funeral forty years earlier, "Harlem has come to bid farewell to one of its finest hopes", and added, "Ditto".
 She also thanked her "Auntie Ruby" and "Uncle Ossie" for their love and support, especially at times when her family had been shunned by others.

 Shabazz spoke at the funeral of Coretta Scott King in February 2006.
 She told of the special bond her mother had shared with King and Myrlie Evers-Williams, the widow of Medgar Evers, and the closeness she felt with the King family, especially Yolanda.
 Shabazz also told how she and Coretta Scott King had kept up regular phone calls after her mother's death, and how King sent a card and a gift to her and her sisters on each of their birthdays, even after she had suffered a stroke.

 In June 2016, Shabazz spoke at the funeral of boxer and activist Muhammad Ali.
 Ali, then known as Cassius Clay, had been inspired by her father to join the Nation of Islam and the two men became very close—Clay paid for Malcolm X to bring his family to Miami Beach for his 1964 championship fight against Sonny Liston, which Malcolm X watched from a ringside seat—but Clay severed all ties with him when Malcolm X left the Nation.
 Ali later left the Nation himself and, like Malcolm X, became a Sunni Muslim; many years later, he wrote: "Turning my back on Malcolm was one of the mistakes that I regret most in my life."
 Ali reconciled with Shabazz during production of the 2001 film Ali, on which she served as a consultant.
 At his funeral, Shabazz said that having Ali in her life "somehow sustained my dad's breath for me just a little while longer—51 years longer—until now."

 Personal life

 Shabazz guards her privacy.
-In interviews, she generally declines to answer questions about her age, where she lives, and her marital and family status.
-Shabazz became a honorary member with five others in the organization Delta Sigma Theta Sorority Incorporated on November 20, 2021 at the 55th National Convention in Atlanta Georgia.
+In interviews, she generally declines to answer questions about her age, where she lives, and her marital or family status.
+Shabazz became an honorary member with five others of Delta Sigma Theta sorority on November 20, 2021, at the 55th National Convention in Atlanta, Georgia.